shmanu017/online-resume/README.md

 **Software Engineer Intern** @ [Live in Bing](https://www.liveinbing.com/) _(Sep 2018 - May 2019)_ <br>
 Early-stage startup focused on Student housing.

-- Developed a web app to manage using Django REST and PostgreSQL, operations for roommate matching with existing tenants for better home in and around Binghamton in almost 35 properties.
+- Developed a web app the enabled users to find for roommate with home in the Binghamton area via Django REST and PostgreSQL with around 35 properties.
 - Agile Development was utilized for maintenance, feature development on a Bootstrap4/PHP WordPress site.
 - **_Technologies used:_** Django REST Framwork, PostgreSQL, Bootstrap4, GCE

 **Assistant Systems Engineer** @ [Tata Consultancy Services](https://www.tcs.com/) _(Nov 2015 - May 2017)_ <br>

-- handled data flow and user permission for 350+ employees across multiple platforms to ensure error-free performance.
+- Handled data flow and user permission for 350+ employees across multiple platforms for error-free performance.
 - Improved JIRA resolution time by 25% in 2 months by automating tasks with shell scripts, developing and deploying code to pre-production, and conducting sanity checks for production delivery.
 - Conducted quality check on execution order of database deliveries, ensuring coverage of all dependencies before publishing to developers for final changes prior to release.
   <br><br>